Diffuse axonal injury

 CT is particularly insensitive to non-hemorrhagic lesions (as defined by CT) only able to detect 19% of such lesions, compared to 92% using T2 weighted imaging 4.
 When lesions are hemorrhagic, and especially when they are large, then CT is quite sensitive.
 As such, it is usually a safe assumption that if a couple of small hemorrhagic lesions are visible on CT, the degree of damage is much greater.

 Importantly, it should be noted, that even with high field strength modern scanners, the absence of findings does not categorically exclude the presence of axonal injury.

 Treatment and prognosis

-Unfortunately little can be done for patients with diffuse axonal injury other than trying to minimise secondary damage caused by cerebral edema, hypoxia, seizures, etc. Management involves the early recognition and treatment of neurosurgical complications such as herniation and hydrocephalus.
+Unfortunately little can be done for patients with diffuse axonal injury other than providing supportive care trying to minimize secondary damage caused by cerebral edema, hypoxia, seizures, etc. Management involves the early recognition and treatment of neurosurgical complications such as herniation and hydrocephalus.

-Depending on the severity and distribution of injury (see: grading of diffuse axonal injury) patients can vary from minimally affected to being in a persistent vegetative state 1-2.
+Depending on the severity and distribution of injury (see: grading of diffuse axonal injury) patients can vary from minimally affected to be in a persistent vegetative state 1,2.
 The amount of axonal injury in the brainstem is predictive of long-term vegetative state, whereas supratentorial injury can result in focal neurological or neuropsychiatric deficits 1.

 On imaging consider: